From Waste to Energy

 Caloric value: 7-13MJ/kg

-A RDF processing plant consumes solid waste and generates RDF(Refuse-derived fuel) or SRF(Solid Recovered Fuel) or TDF(Tire-derived fuel).
+A RDF processing plant consumes solid waste like municipal waste, plastics, wood, tyre & sludge and generates RDF(Refuse-derived fuel) or SRF(Solid Recovered Fuel) or TDF(Tire-derived fuel).

-The RDF(refuse-derived fuel) mainly consists of combustible components, with the non-combustible components removed during processing, and this fuel can then be incinerated to produce heat energy.
+The RDF(refuse-derived fuel) mainly consists of combustible components, with the non-combustible components removed during the processing, and this fuel can then be incinerated in kiln, boiler and furnace to produce heat energy.
 Diverting waste from landfill and creating an alternative energy for fossil fuels.

 The RDF production process is various based on the compostion of the infeed materials.
 The following are the major steps of a RDF Processing Machine producing RDF alternative energy.